lwoluke/usd-automated-testing/README.md

 ---

 ## Prerequisites
-Before building and running this project, ensure you have the following:
+Before building or using a prebuilt binary and then running this project, ensure you have the following:

 ### Required Tools
 - A C++ compiler (e.g., GCC, Clang, MSVC)